mudita/MuditaOS/pure_changelog.md

 * Fixed time disappearing in SMS thread
 * Fixed scrollbar behavior in call log view
 * Fixed contacts imported from SIM do not show up in Mudita Center
+* Fixed broken events counter on main screen for more than 99 events

 ### Added